BitBalloon/middleman-homepage/source/about.md

 ### Who are you guys?

-BitBalloon is brought to you by the team behind [Webpop](http://www.webpop.com), a cloud based platform for developing dynamic websites.
+BitBalloon is brought to you by [MakerLoop Inc](http://www.makerloop.com).
+We're the team behind [Webpop](http://www.webpop.com), a cloud based platform for developing dynamic websites.
 We created BitBalloon to provide a focused solution for situations where a static site or app makes more sense.